 Almost immediately from Charlotte’s first small dose, seizures that had previously occurred three to four times an hour, never arrived.
 And they didn’t come for the next seven days.
 The results of Charlotte’s turnaround stunned her family, and they soon got in touch with the Stanley brothers, a family of Colorado cannabis growers and dispensary owners who had bred a strain of marijuana that was very high in CBD and very low in THC, bringing the psychoactivity of the strain down to almost 0.
 The collaboration and partnership between the Stanleys and Charlotte’s family led to the Realm of Caring Foundation, a nonprofit organization under the Stanleys that provides cannabis to adults and children suffering from diseases such as epilepsy, cancer, multiple sclerosis, and Parkinson’s.

 With a twice-daily regimen of her CBD medicine, Charlotte’s seizures have almost ceased entirely, occurring only about two or three times a month, and usually in her sleep.
-6-year-old Charlotte’s waking life has changed drastically — she can walk, feed herself, ride a bike, talk with her parents.
+6-year-old Charlotte’s waking life has changed drastically — she can walk, feed herself, ride a bike, and talk with her parents.

 The strain that the Stanleys shared with Charlotte eventually became known as Charlotte’s Web, and became the ancestral strain for several additional breeds that were cultivated specifically for their low THC levels.